Training and Resources for the Yamim

 Andron

-Lead Faculty and Fellowship Director
+Lead Faculty and Facilitator

 Mollie has over 10 years experience teaching in a variety of Jewish educational settings – from formal classroom teaching to nature education, theatre education to collaborative philanthropy education.
 She enjoys being in the field, as well as building programs and trainings to support others.
 Mollie holds a double Masters in Midrash and Jewish Experiential Education from the Jewish Theological Seminary, a BA in Religion from Bard College, and is a graduate